 Bulls run riot over Reds

 The Bulls, on the other hand, chose last week to make a defiant statement, defeating the defending champions, the Reds, in an eight-tries-to-one demolition job.
+The Bulls’ one defeat this season came against the Blues at Loftus but, as time goes on, the relative form of the two sides makes that result seem an aberration.

 Somehow the blue machine has been reinvented and we have all stopped talking about the departed luminaries.
-This is the lifeblood of the game, of course—new stars emerge to fill the gaps.
+This is the lifeblood of the game, of course — new stars emerge to fill the gaps.
 For example, five years ago Juandre Kruger was released by Western Province.
 He played a season of low-level rugby for the Blue Bulls and then went overseas to ply his trade.

 Since returning in 2010 he has risen in the ranks and now returns to Newlands as the heir to Victor Matfield’s number five jersey.